Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

 and analytically continue it into the complex-$\sqrt{s}$ plane.
 Now $\tmat{1}^\mdl$ is explicitly defined on the complex plane and will feature the expected multi-sheet structure encoded by Eq.~\ref{CMenergies}.
-The identification of the poles on the second Riemann (unphysical) sheet provides an explicitly model-independent definition of resonances.
+The identification of the poles on the second Riemann (unphysical) sheet provides a model-independent definition of resonances.

 We compute the so-called resonance \textit{pole parameters}